-Amendments to PFRS 10, Consolidated Financial Statements, and PAS 28.
-Sale or Contribution of Assets between an Investor and its Associate or Joint Venture
+Amendments to PFRS 10, Consolidated Financial Statements, and PAS 28, Sale or Contribution of Assets between an Investor and its Associate or Joint Venture

-Other Financial information
+Other Financial Information

-- There are no material events that will trigger direct or contingent financial obligation that is material to the Company, including any default or acceleration of an obligation. - There are no off-balance sheet transactions, arrangements, obligations including contingent obligations, and other relationships of the Company with unconsolidated entities or other persons created during the year. - There were no commitments for major capital expenditures in 2021 and onwards.

-- The management has no knowledge of known trends, events or uncertainties that have had or that are reasonably expected to have a material favorable or unfavorable impact on net sales or revenue or income from continuing operations. - There are no seasonality or cyclicality trends in the business that would have material effect on the Company's result of operations and financial condition. - There is no other change in composition of the registrant, no restructuring, except the business combination mentioned above. - There is no other material event subsequent to the reporting period that has not been reflected in the financial statements.
+- There are no material events that will trigger direct or contingent financial obligation that is material to the Company, including any default or acceleration of an obligation. - There are no off-balance sheet transactions, arrangements, obligations including contingent obligations, and other relationships of the Company with unconsolidated entities or other persons created during the year. - There were no commitments for major capital expenditures in 2021 and onwards. - The management has no knowledge of known trends, events or uncertainties that have had or that are reasonably expected to have a material favorable or unfavorable impact on net sales or revenue or income from continuing operations. - There are no seasonality or cyclicality trends in the business that would have material effect on the Company's result of operations and financial condition. - There is no other change in composition of the registrant no restructuring. - There is no other material event subsequent to the reporting period that has not been reflected in the financial statements.

+Item 7.
 Financial Statements

-- 1. The financial statements were presented using the classified balance sheet format in accordance with the Philippines Financial Reporting Standards (PFRS). - 2.
-The financial statements were prepared in accordance with the disclosures required by SRC Rules 68 and 68.1, current PFRS/IAS. - 3.
-The consolidated financial statements included disclosures with regards to new accounting standards that the Company and its subsidiaries adopted.
+- 1. The financial statements were presented using the classified balance sheet format in accordance with the Philippine Financial Reporting Standards (PFRS). - 2.
+The financial statements were prepared in accordance with the disclosures required by Revised SRC Rule 68 as amended (2019) and PFRS. - 3.
+The consolidated financial statements include disclosures with regards to new accounting standards that the Company and its subsidiaries adopted.